Faculty and Staff Profiles

 - Ruth Moultrie

 Ruth started her Taekwondo studies in 1976 at Lewis and Clark College.
 In 2003, she began teaching Taekwondo and now teaches hundreds of students in several facilities around Portland.
 Ruth also coaches competitors and is a certified referee for local and national qualifier tournaments.
-Ruth has competed in many local tournaments and in the National Tournament held in Colorado Springs.
+She has competed in many local tournaments and in the National Tournament held in Colorado Springs.
 Ruth is currently certified as 7th Dan Black Belt with the Kukkiwon, Seoul, Korea.

 "Taekwondo is a means of bettering oneself; in the way we think, feel, and move.
 Respect, compassion, courage, patience, balance, coordination, agility... an endless list of side effects that naturally occur during this process.
 We start Taekwondo for its self-defense qualities, we live Taekwondo for its "do", or "way"."